dandavies23/jargon-unchained/README.md

 3. A growing and interested audience could then be nudged pay more to but volume 3 outright.

-Now nearly 8 years after it was conceived the author admits that it has been difficult to maintain momentum and grow Jargon Unchained’s customer base.
-Also as a largely solo practice of collation, compiling new jargon for future volumes has taken longer than first estimated.
-The author pointed out that some original words have changed, disappeared or been more broadly adopted.
-This web app should revitalise interest, ease the burden of compilation and nurture a community who are interested in taking the next ebook further.
+Now nearly 8 years after it was conceived, the author admits that it has been difficult to maintain momentum and grow Jargon Unchained’s customer base.
+Also, compiling new jargon for future volumes has taken longer than first estimated because it's a solo project.
+The author has revealed paragraphs were original words have either changed, disappeared or been more broadly adopted.
+The aims of this web appm is to revitalise interest, ease the burden of compilation and nurture a community interested in taking the next ebook further.

 ## Competitor research